 Treatment strategy varies from child to child based on the severity of their disease, the number of joints involved, the family’s personal preference and which medications their insurance will cover.
 The most aggressive approach for JIA when it affects four or more joints combines methotrexate with a biologic and prednisone, but not every child will need all three drugs.
 In those with milder disease and fewer involved joints, methotrexate alone may be enough.

 The Window of Opportunity

 Some researchers who study JIA use the term “window of opportunity.”
-It refers to the idea that there is a period of time in which the disease responds best to treatment.
-Kids who take medication during this period are most likely to achieve long-term remission and avoid permanent joint damage.
+It’s the idea that there is a period of time in which the disease responds best to treatment.
+Kids who take medication during this time are most likely to achieve long-term remission and avoid permanent joint damage.